In swing-state Pennsylvania, a Latino-majority city embraces a chance to sway the 2024 election

-READING, Pa. — (AP) — Religion and politics frequently overlap in Reading, an old industrial city in one of the most pivotal swing states of this year’s presidential election.
+READING, Pa. — Religion and politics frequently overlap in Reading, an old industrial city in one of the most pivotal swing states of this year’s presidential election.

 In Pennsylvania, there is early precedent for this kind of thing.
 The state began as a haven for Quakers and other European religious minorities fleeing persecution.
 That includes the parents of Daniel Boone, the national folk hero born just miles from Reading, a town where the Latino population is now the majority.